communityinclusion/escoach/web/modules/contrib/field_group/README.md

                  element.
 You can configure attributes and label element.
                  The following two groupings works differently because you must associate them with another grouping.
-- Accordions : This group of fields makes the child groups as a jQuery accordion.
-As a first step you must create an Accordions group.
-You can set a label and choose an effect.
-Then you can create an Accordion Item as a child.
-This group can contain fields.
 - Tabs : This fieldgroup renders child groups in its own tabs wrapper.
          As a first step you must create an Tabs group.
 You can set choose if you want that your tabs are show horizontally or